msbshow/CS111Lab3/README.md

 This code is a hash table implementation that is safe to use concurrently.
 There are two versions of the implementation that I added (on top of the base implementation and skeleton code given to me by the CS111 Instructors), v1 and v2. v1 uses only one mutex lock (named lock), and is, as a result, slower than the base code given.
 However, v2 uses a seperate lock for every entry, and is, as a result, faster than the other two implementations.

-All testing was done on the seas lnxsrv15 (lnxsrv.seas.ucla.edu)

 ## Building